NikolausKurcz/CV/content/publication/FHJ_BSc2/index.md

 development and manufacturing.
 On the one hand the elastic elongation has to be considered, on the other the creep, which occurs over time in the highly loaded lines, should be taken into account.
-As paragliders are exposed to all kinds of environmental in uences during use, these factors have to be considered as well.
+As paragliders are exposed to all kinds of environmental influences during use, these factors have to be considered as well.
 Lines with low load tend to shrink over time when exposed to the environmental factors.
 To get an understanding of the line characteristics, several tests were conducted.
-As a first step only elongation is taken into account. vi
+As a first step only elongation is taken into account."

 # Summary.
 An optional shortened abstract.
 summary: ""